 and you suffer with those who exist without shelter and security.

-Prayer for Peace in Syria, Aid to the World in Need:
+Prayer for Peace in Syria, Aid to the Church in Need:

 God of hope,

 Inspire leaders to choose peace over violence and to seek reconciliation with their enemies

 Inflame the Universal Church with compassion for the people of Syria